UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 > use `"$..."` as a safeguard against white-space being misinterpreted.
 > Why _could_ we omit the `"`-quotes in the above example?
 >
-> b) What happens if you add `"Louisa May Alcott"` to the first line of
+> b) What happens if you add `"Scholarly Communication"` to the first line of
 > the loop and remove the `"` from `$name` in the loop's code?
 >
 >> ## Solutions